Raphael Douady: Notable research

 Douady worked on the Kolmogorov–Arnold–Moser (KAM) theorem on the existence of invariant tori in Hamiltonian systems.
 In his PhD thesis he proved the equivalence of KAM theory for Hamiltonian systems and for symplectomorphisms, opening the gate to discrete KAM theory.
 He contributed to the theory of outer billiards, providing a full proof of a result announced earlier by J. Moser.

 Douady is the author of a seminal article in 1988 on Arnold diffusion, where he proved a long-standing conjecture of Vladimir Arnold on the existence of topologically unstable elliptic orbits of Hamiltonian systems in dimensions greater than or equal to 6.

 In 1999, he established with Jean-Christophe Yoccoz a theory of automorphic measures of circle diffeomorphisms, a basis for differentiating the rotation number function.

 Since 1994, Douady has conducted research in the field of mathematical finance, statistics and economics.
 He established a generalization of Heath–Jarrow–Morton interest rate model, where the yield curve is represented as a random field.
 With Monique Jeanblanc, he created a rating-based credit derivatives model that introduced the notion of "rating surface".
 In collaboration with Albert Shiryaev and Marc Yor he co-authored a theory of Brownian motions downfalls.

 Douady has concentrated research on financial instabilities, nonlinearities and systemic risk.
-He developed a statistical theory, called "polymodels" to compute an anticyclical risk indicator, the "Stress VaR", a more extended version of the Basel III stress tests.
-In a book co-authored with Thomas Barrau, he demonstrated that polymodels are applicable to a wide range of problems in finance, especially the question of predicting the stock market.
-Inspired by Minsky's financial instability hypothesis, he proposed a Market Instability Indicator based on the first Lyapunov exponent of flows of funds evolution.
+He developed a statistical theory, called "Polymodels" that captures nonlinearities in financial markets.
+One of its outcomes is the anticyclical risk indicator, the "Stress VaR", an extended version of the Basel III stress tests.
+In a book co-authored with Thomas Barrau, he demonstrated that Polymodels are applicable to a wide range of problems in finance, especially the question of forecasting the behavior of equity and fixed income markets.
+Based on the Minsky's financial instability hypothesis, Douady proposed Market Instability Indicator based on the first Lyapunov exponent of flows of funds evolution.
 In collaboration with Nassim Nicholas Taleb he developed the mathematical foundations of "fragility/antifragility" theory.